mit-pdos/sigmaos/cpython3.11/Doc/library/optparse.rst

       the list of arguments to process (default: ``sys.argv[1:]``)

    ``values``
-      a :class:`Values` object to store option arguments in (default: a new instance of :class:`Values`) -- if you give an existing object, the option defaults will not be initialized on it
+      an :class:`Values` object to store option arguments in (default: a new instance of :class:`Values`) -- if you give an existing object, the option defaults will not be initialized on it